 Fisherfolk in Halong Bay go out on the edge to reap the sea’s bounty.
 Look very closely at this photo to the right of a rock face and the green ocean.
 Do you see the tiny woman’s form, climbing to gather snails and shellfish for market?

-If you plan to visit Halong Bay, I highly recommend you stay on Cat ba Island– the one fully inhabited island in the archipeligo.
+If you plan to visit Halong Bay, I highly recommend you stay on Cat ba Island — the one fully inhabited island in the archipelago.
 The island is calm, lovely with its rainbow-colored hotels along the waterfront (photo, right), and full of a strangely touchy-feely male populace; every two minutes groups of three to five Cat ba men saunter by with their arms tightly around each other, many holding hands.
-We asked a waiter if this is a secret gay haven and he said, “No, they just friend love.”
-So cute!

 The Cat ba residents hug each other, the ocean hugs the silver-purple islands, and the fisherfolk hold the ocean.
 Love abounds like squid and shrimp!